lydstyl/190820-dominic-system/README.md

 1. API rest

+- keep authentificated when relaod Tool or Settings
 - when connected fill local storage with all cards from db (even if not empty but if error get local storage then) and do the same with number in Tool
 - when editing a card, save it to db
 - optional
+  - get warned if try to an unexisting user
+  - get a loading when generating firsts paos
   - when connected fill local storage with (even if not empty but if error get local storage then) same with number in Tool
   - when not logged in, only show Login, Register and How to use it
   - when just registered or just loged in show Logout, Settings and Tool but no Login and no Register and also go to Tool